 Mamta Sharma

-Mamta Sharma over 2 years ago
+Mamta Sharma about 3 years ago

 Have you ever had to unsuccessfully press the call button on the mobile version of the site?
 Or have you tried (and failed) to open a tiny link?
 Have you ever wondered what happens after you interact with an element?
 Or, even worse, what to do next on the site?